Foundations of regular variation on topological spaces: Random variables

-\begin{example} Let $\XX$ be the \emph{Sorgenfrey line}, which is the real line with the topology having the base $[a,b)$ for $a<b$.
-This space is used in \cite{janson20} in the context of the Skorokhod topology in view of the fact that continuous functions $f:\XX\to\R$ are exactly those which are right-continuous in the usual sense.
-The space $\XX$ is perfectly normal Hausdorff, it is first countable, separable and hereditary Lindel\"of, but not metrisable.
+\begin{example} Let $\XX$ be the \emph{Sorgenfrey line}, which is the real line with the topology generated by the base $[a,b)$ for $a<b$.
+This space is used in \cite{janson20} in the context of the Skorokhod topology, owing to the fact that continuous functions $f:\XX\to\R$ are exactly those that are right-continuous in the usual sense.
+The space $\XX$ is perfectly normal and Hausdorff; it is first countable, separable, and hereditary Lindel\"of, but not metrisable.
 The Borel $\sigma$-algebra on $\XX$ is the same as the Borel $\sigma$-algebra on $\R$.
-The linear scaling $(t,x)\mapsto tx$ is continuous in $x$ but is only right-continuous in $t$.
-Still, it is easy to see that the scaling is Borel measurable, hence, Baire measurable due to the perfect normality property of the space.
-Since the topology on $\XX$ is finer than the Euclidean one, all random variables which are regularly varying on $\XX$ are also regularly varying on $\R$ with the corresponding ideals.
+For each fixed $t>0$, the map $x\mapsto tx$ is continuous on the Sorgenfrey line, but the joint map $(t,x)\mapsto tx$ is not continuous; as a function of $t$, it is only right-continuous in the Sorgenfrey topology.
+Nevertheless, it is easy to see that the scaling is Borel measurable and, therefore, Baire measurable due to the perfect normality property of the space.
+Since the topology on $\XX$ is finer than the Euclidean one, all random variables that are regularly varying on $\XX$ are also regularly varying on $\R$ with the corresponding ideals.